Mounix99/flutter_translator_deepl/README.md

 A simple AI translator powered by DeepL AI

-# note for usages:
+# Note for usages:

-API key is not actual so you should register and insert you own
+The API key is not actual so you should register and insert your own